CAPABILITY · SALES & LEAD-GEN

 Questions Review Responder clients ask

-Will the AI responses sound like a template?
-Our clients will notice if it's generic.
+Will the AI replies sound like a template?
+Our clients will notice if it reads generic.

-Brand voice is the first thing we configure before building anything.
-During the kickoff session, we collect examples of replies you've written that you're proud of, your service descriptions, your typical client communication style, and any phrases or tones you want to avoid.
-The prompt layer is built around those inputs — not a generic 'thank you for your review' skeleton.
-The goal is replies that read like your most articulate staff member wrote them at their best, not at 10pm when they're exhausted.
-You'll review a batch of drafts against your live reviews before go-live, and we iterate until the voice is right.
-After launch, the retainer covers prompt tuning when the voice drifts or you want to shift tone — after a rebrand, a new service line, or a change in your clientele mix.
+Brand voice is the first thing we configure, before building anything else.
+During kickoff we collect replies you have written and are proud of, your service descriptions, your usual client communication style, and any phrases or tones to avoid.
+The prompt layer is built around those inputs, not a generic 'thank you for your review' skeleton.
+The aim is replies that read like your most articulate staff member at their best, not at 10pm when they are fried.
+You review a batch of drafts against your live reviews before go-live, and we iterate until the voice is right.
+After launch, support covers prompt tuning when the voice drifts or you want to shift tone after a rebrand, a new service line, or a change in your clientele.

 What happens when a review is clearly fake or from a competitor?

-The build can be configured to flag reviews that match known patterns associated with fake or retaliatory posts — unusually short text, no prior review history on the account, or reviews that appear in clusters.
-Those get routed to Slack for your review rather than auto-drafting a response.
-From there, you have two paths: respond with a measured, factual reply that positions you well for future readers (which is often the better reputation move regardless of whether you win the dispute), or flag the review for removal through the platform's report process.
-We don't automate the dispute submission because the platform appeal processes require human judgment about what evidence to attach and how to frame the complaint.
-What we can do is draft a response that holds up well publicly while the dispute is pending — one that's factual, non-defensive, and signals to readers that you take feedback seriously without validating an illegitimate complaint.
+The build can flag reviews that match known patterns of fake or retaliatory posts, like unusually short text, no prior review history on the account, or reviews that show up in clusters.
+Those route to team chat for your review instead of auto-drafting a response.
+From there you have two paths.
+Reply with a measured, factual response that positions you well for future readers, which is often the better reputation move whether or not you win the dispute.
+Or flag the review for removal through the platform's report process.
+We do not automate the dispute submission, because the appeal flows need human judgment about what evidence to attach and how to frame the complaint.
+What we do automate is a draft that holds up well publicly while the dispute is pending: factual, non-defensive, and clear that you take feedback seriously without validating a bogus complaint.

-Which review platforms does this cover, and what about industry-specific platforms like Healthgrades or Avvo?
+Which review platforms does this cover, and what about Healthgrades or Avvo?

-The base build covers Google My Business, Yelp, and Facebook — the three platforms that move the needle for most local service businesses in terms of search impact and buyer decision-making.
-Industry-specific platforms like Healthgrades, Zocdoc, Avvo, Houzz, or TripAdvisor can be added during build scoping if they're material to your business.
-The API availability and monitoring approach varies by platform — some have clean APIs, others require alternative monitoring methods.
-We scope that honestly during the initial build discussion rather than promising coverage we can't reliably deliver.
-For most verticals, Google is where the SEO leverage lives and where we focus first.
+The base build covers Google My Business, Yelp, and Facebook, the three platforms that move the needle for most local service businesses on search impact and buyer decisions.
+Industry-specific platforms like Healthgrades, Zocdoc, Avvo, Houzz, or TripAdvisor can be added during build scoping if they matter to your business.
+The monitoring approach varies by platform: some have clean APIs, others need alternative methods.
+We scope that honestly in the initial build discussion rather than promising coverage we cannot reliably deliver.
+For most verticals, Google is where the SEO leverage lives, so that is where we focus first.

-What's the actual business impact of faster review responses — is this worth the build cost?
+What is the actual business impact of faster review responses, is this worth the implementation effort?

 Two angles.
-First, local SEO: Google's own documentation notes that responding to reviews is a factor in local search ranking, and businesses with consistent response patterns tend to perform better in the local map pack over time.
-Second, conversion: a prospect reading your reviews is already warm — they found you, they're considering you.
+On local SEO, Google's own documentation notes that responding to reviews factors into local ranking, and businesses with consistent response patterns tend to perform better in the map pack over time.
+On conversion, a prospect reading your reviews is already warm; they found you and they are considering you.
 A review with a thoughtful owner reply converts that reader differently than one sitting ignored.
-The build cost at $3,500 typically pays back quickly for any business generating meaningful revenue per client — a single closed case, booked procedure, or signed contract at your average ticket covers the build.
-The retainer covers ongoing prompt tuning and integration maintenance.
-We don't quote specific lift percentages because your baseline and market vary, but the directional case for faster, consistent responses is supported by how local search and buyer psychology both work.
+For any business with meaningful revenue per client, the business case usually comes down to whether faster, consistent replies help close one more case, booked procedure, job, or reservation.
+Support covers ongoing prompt tuning and integration upkeep.
+We do not quote a lift percentage because your baseline and market vary, but the directional case for faster, consistent responses holds up in both local search and buyer psychology.

-How does escalation work for sensitive reviews — medical outcomes, legal matters, or complaints that could have liability implications?
+How does escalation work for sensitive reviews like medical outcomes, legal matters, or liability complaints?

-Escalation rules are configured per your business during the build.
-Any review mentioning specific keywords you define — a client name, a procedure name, a case type, language like 'lawyer' or 'attorney' or 'complaint filed' — routes to a designated Slack channel for the appropriate decision-maker before any response is drafted or posted.
-For medical and legal environments, that typically means the practice owner or managing partner, not front-desk staff.
-The hold window before anything posts on escalated reviews is configurable — you can set it to require explicit approval rather than passive override.
+Escalation rules are configured for your business during the build.
+Any review mentioning keywords you define, like a client name, a procedure, a case type, or language like 'lawyer,' 'attorney,' or 'complaint filed,' routes to a designated team chat channel for the right decision-maker before a response is drafted or posted.
+In medical and legal settings, that usually means the practice owner or managing partner, not front-desk staff.
+The hold window on escalated reviews is configurable, and you can set it to require explicit approval rather than passive override.
 Nothing goes live on a flagged review without a human sign-off.
-The retainer covers adding new escalation keywords as your risk profile shifts — new service lines, new regulatory context, or a specific client situation that changes what you need to catch.
+Support covers adding new escalation keywords as your risk profile shifts with new service lines, new regulatory context, or a specific client situation that changes what you need to catch.